Accidental Innuendo: Lance Falk, writer of "Destructive Nature", learned that his script had planted an unusual

 Alternate Character Interpretation: Despite her competence (compared to Manx, anyway) Callie sometimes seems to exist just to be the SWAT Kats' cheerleader and remind everyone how awesome they are.
 She ignores all their (admittedly mostly unintentional) screwups and constantly obstructs (or tries to obstruct) Commander Feral, who—for all his bluster—really does have the city's best interests at heart.

 Better on DVD: The Warner Archive began offering "made on demand" DVD sets in December 2010.
 While most of the episodes were not remastered or restored in any way, two episodes did receive a small boost: "The Giant Bacteria" had a deleted scene featuring a farmer being eaten by the titular monster reinserted, and "The Pastmaster Always Rings Twice" finally got its Episode Title Card back after it was absent from practically every rerun.

-Big Lipped Alligator Villain: Chopshop.
-In a world populated by nothing but anthropomorphic felines, Chopshop is a... laughing hyena?
+Big Lipped Alligator Moment: Chopshop.
+In a world populated by nothing but anthropomorphic felines, Chopshop is a... laughing hyena?note Fans are still arguing about whether Chopshop is literally a hyena or not.
+Though hyenas are technically closer related to cats even if they behave more like dogs.
 In true BLAM fashion, he shows up for about five minutes at the start of the episode "SWAT Kats Unplugged" until he's captured, and is never heard from or spoken of again in the run of the series.

 Just because T-Bone called him "a laughin' hyena" doesn't make it true.
 It's doubtful the writers would introduce a non-cat that wasn't an alien so late in the series, and have him be a nothing villain like Chopshop.